We Analyzed Every Second of the New Game of Thrones Trailer

 1:14: Here’s that scene from the teaser HBO released on Feb.
 24 showing Arya catching sight of the dragons for the very first time.

-1:17: Grey Worm wears his helmet.
+1:17: Grey Worm dons his helmet.
 That’s the second shot of Grey Worm heroically preparing for battle, which doesn’t seem to bode well for the leader of the Unsullied.

 1:18: Jon stares up at a heart tree, a Weirwood tree that has a face carved into the wood of the trunk, in the Winterfell godswood.
 As we know, the Children of the Forest created the Night’s King on the site of a heart tree.